Jvheaney/ru-social/README.md

 The school and life is now shut down for "2 weeks" while they figure out what to do next.
 I was now trapped in my basement with nothing to do besides develop an app.
 And develop an app is exactly what I did.

 ### Python Development
 I began developing our original backend in Python using Django.
-I had used Django a handful of times before, but on nothing too serious.
-I had built the skeleton of much of the REST APIs I was looking for, and it was time to start filling in the application code to really make the thing tick.
+I had used Django a handful of times before, but not on anything too serious.
+I had built the REST API skeleton I was looking for, and it was time to start filling in the application code to really make the thing tick.
 I was using PostgreSQL as the database, and was not wanting to switch to SQLite3.
 So I opted to try a handful of PostgreSQL libraries.

 Long story short, after a lot of testing, I just couldn't find a solid amount of documentation that made sense of what I was trying to accomplish.
-On top of the issues with PostgreSQL, I couldn't find a solid way of doing Javascript Web Tokens (JWTs), which would be the authentication strategy for RU Mine.
+On top of the issues with Python and PostgreSQL, I couldn't find a solid way of doing Javascript Web Tokens (JWTs), which would be the authentication strategy for RU Mine.

 I decided I needed to switch.
-I debated on ASP.NET since I had a lot of recent experience designing and building a JWE (Encrypted variant of JWTs) authentication platform at work, but I opted in for my first programming love, Java.
+I debated on using ASP.NET since I had a lot of recent experience designing and building a JWE (encrypted variant of JWTs) authentication platform at work, but I opted in for my first programming love, Java.
 All I had to do was find a framework.

+_Enter Spring Boot._

 ### The Switch to Java
 Time was ticking.
 We had promised a March release and at this point it was March 17th and I was starting from zero.
 No mobile app, no frontend mockups, and no backend.
 It was time to go hard.